Why are some mass spectrometers Dual Use?

 The definition exists so that governments can control when and where items that fit into this category are exported.
 For example, if there is a conflict between nations then some governments may want to restrict the export of dual use items to one or more of those countries, even if the intended use may not be related to the conflict.

-If your company makes weapons, for example, then you would expect your government to want to have a say in where they get shipped to and who will use them.
+If your company makes handguns, for example, then you would expect your government to want to have a say in where they get shipped to and who will use them.
 But in many cases, it’s much more complicated than that.
 What about a computer chip that could be used to make video games run really fast, but could equally be used to guide a missile?
 And what about software that could be used to guide that missile?
 Yes, these are export controlled items as well, and may be classed as dual use.

 Taking this one step further, what about the knowledge of how to use the computer chip and software to guide the missile?
 Actually, that knowledge, for example in the form of technical manuals and guides, may be export controlled too.